 For the Erie Art Museum's 88th Annual Spring Show I wanted to get away from the obvious crocuses and daffodils.
 Instead, I strove to illustrate the essence of Spring in form on the page.
 The blocks of light, weightless text lean from side to side giving the subtle feeling of wind, while the light paper texture and bold yellow headlines warm your eyes.
 The pages mimic a leisurely stroll along Lake Erie’s shore.erieartmuseum.org

 Haiku is fascinating.
 Working within strict and rigid limitations is a challenge and inspires poetic compositions that would not otherwise exist.
 In admiration of the Haiku, I developed the “quoem.”
 Each quoem is four words long.
-No more, no less, in order to compliment the form of the Haiku.
-This hand bound book of quoems I produced is a collection of work written by friends and myself.
-Each quoem is written over full-bleed photographs, which accent the words.
+No more, no less.
+This hand-bound book of quoems I produced is a collection of work written by friends and myself.
+Each quoem is set over full-bleed photographs, which accent the words.

 Creating a split-gallery show with JP Spanbauer, one of my best friends, was a life-altering experience.
 Although we are both graphic designers, we each have our own span of different and exciting interests.
 The gallery show highlighted both our design work and our side projects.
-My half of the gallery featured a collage of photographs nailed to the walls with cotton clouds and pieces of “sky,” which were suspended above the images.
+My half of the gallery featured a collage of photographs nailed to the walls bellow cotton clouds and pieces of “sky.”
 A recliner sitting next to a CD player featuring music I composed enabled the viewer to enter a world completely of my own creation.
-In addition to my own work, JP painted giant murals on his walls between his framed screen prints.
-His handmade, screen printed pillows rested on a large heater in the room most shows struggle to hide.
-Our design work was the centerpiece of the room, and was featured on podiums.
+On the other side of the room, JP painted giant murals directly on the walls between framed screen prints.
+His handmade, screen printed pillows rested on a large heater in the room which most shows struggle to hide.
+Last, but not least, our design work was the centerpiece of the room, featured on podiums.